1938 FIFA World Cup final tournament: Italy vs Brazil

-Third place play-off
+Match for third place

 Sweden started on the front foot, taking a double lead inside 38 minutes.
 In the first half, Brazil looked uninspired until they got one back before half-time.
 In the second half, Brazil was reinvigorated and pushed for the comeback.
-In the second half, Leônidas scored twice and even let Patesko kick a penalty that he missed.
-Perácio secured the victory in the 80th minute.
+In the second half, Leônidas scored twice while Patesko missed a penalty.
+José Perácio secured the victory in the 80th minute.